yurug/cts/README.md

 # Supplementary material for "Incremental λ-Calculus in Cache-Transfer Style"

-The supplementary material contains two parts:
+The supplementary material contains three parts:

 - the formalized Coq proof, with pre-built documentation.
 Start by browsing the [online documentation](https://yurug.github.io/cts/) and/or